evelynmonteiro/Mapty-Workouts/README.md

 ## Link

-- You can test the base version made by the teacher at this link: [Click here!](https://mapty.netlify.app/)
+- You can test the base version made by the teacher at this link: <a href="https://mapty.netlify.app/" target="_blank">Click here!</a>
-- And you can also test my adapted version: [Click here!]()
+- And you can also test my adapted version: <a href="https://mapty-evemon.netlify.app/" target="_blank">Click here!</a>
-- Link to the course: [Click here!](https://www.udemy.com/course/the-complete-javascript-course/)
+- Link to the course: <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank">Click here!</a>

 ## My Process